mujtabasaqib19/Data-Engineering-Project-with-Airflow-PostgreSQL-and-Power-BI/README.md

 - Visualized key business metrics such as **Sales by Country**, **Top Selling Products**, and **Customer Distribution**.

 ---
+📋 Problem Statement and Approach
+The goal was to automate the loading of raw CSV data into a PostgreSQL database (bronze layer), transform it into fact and dimension tables (silver/gold layers) using Airflow DAGs, and create dynamic dashboards showing key sales metrics in Power BI.

+I containerized PostgreSQL, Airflow, pgAdmin, and other services using Docker Compose.
+DAGs were created to automate table creation and loading.
+Then, Power BI connected directly to PostgreSQL to visualize important KPIs like Top Products, Sales by Country, and Customer Contributions.

+---

 ## 🛠 Project Structure